bobowedge/adventures-in-telework/_posts/2021-04-13-advent_of-cuda.md

 ### Timing

-As in Day 4, the solution to this problem benefited from being done in parallel.
-My python solution took about 10 seconds, while the executable generated from the CUDA solution prints seemingly immediately.
+As in Day 4, the solution to this problem definitely benefited from being done in parallel.
+My python solution took about 10 seconds, while the executable generated from the CUDA solution prints the solution immediately.

 ## [Day 9: All in a Single Night](https://adventofcode.com/2015/day/9)